ChemeketaCS/csweb/content/courses/cs160/202020_32937/week01.md

 ## Suggested Pacing

-Monday
+{{% alert info %}}
+The suggested pacing is provided to help you set a schedule to complete the work gradually over the course of the week.

+Trying to pound through all the material in one or two giant sessions makes it much harder to succeed in this course.
+It will make it harder to actually get the work done (especially in later weeks where there is more work than week 1).
+It will also make it harder to get help in time for you to make use of it.
+{{% /alert %}}

+Day 1
-: Read syllabus and policies.
-Tackle the Computer Fields material.
+: Review class policies.
+Tackle the Computer Fields & Careers material.

-Tuesday
+Day 2
 : Do the programming section.
 Check out and start the assignment (you won't be ready for all of it).

-Wednesday
+Day 3
 : Algorithm of the Week.

-Thursday
+Day 4
 : History of Computing, attempt the rest of the assignment.

 ## Class Policies

-Make sure that you have read and understood the Course Syllabus and Class Policies documents.
+Make sure that you have read and understood the Syllabus and Class Policies documents.
 Both can be found in elearn.
-Make sure to take the Syllabus/Policy quiz there as well.
+Make sure to take the background survey and Syllabus/Policy quiz in elearn.

+## Why CS?

+Why learn about CS?
+What kinds of things do people with CS degrees do?
+Watch these
+videos:

+{{< youtube videoid="nKIu9yen5nc" title="What Most Schools Don't Teach" >}}

+{{< youtube videoid="RENVVTNsVHg" title="Pathways in CS" >}}

 ## Computer Fields & Computing Careers